16 Must-Visit Heritage Places In Kerala for an Unforgettable Trip

 St Mary's Forane Church

-Created in the year 105 AD, the St Mary’s Forane Church holds a tale of Mother Mary, who asked a few children to build a church in the place where it standstill now.
-The church represents a Virgin Mary and a cross inscribed from the granite stones.
-It is worth giving a visit while you explore some of the best historical places in Kerala, Karnataka.
+Created in 105 AD, St Mary’s Forane Church tells the tale of Mother Mary, who asked a few children to build a church in the place where it stands today.
+The church represents the Virgin Mary and a cross inscribed on granite stones.
+It is worth visiting while you explore some of the best historical places in Kerala and Karnataka.

 Timings: 5:30 AM – 8 PM